-V. Special Rules for Section 507(b)(1)(B) Termination
+V. Payment of Section 4940 Tax During Section 507(b)(1)(B) Termination

-If the organization is terminating its private foundation status under the 60-month provisions of section 507(b)(1)(B), special rules apply.
-See General Instructions T and U, earlier.
-Under these rules, the organization may file Form 990-PF without paying the tax based on investment income if it filed a consent under section 6501(c)(4) with its notification to the TE/GE Customer Account Services at the Cincinnati address given in General Instruction U of its intention to begin a section 507(b)(1)(B) termination.
+An organization terminating its private foundation status under section 507(b)(1) (B) may file Form 990-PF without paying the section 4940 tax based on investment income if it filed a consent under section 6501(c)(4) with its notice of termination prior to the start of the 60-month period.
 The consent provides that the period of limitation on the assessment of tax under Chapter 42, based on investment income for any tax year in the 60-month period, will not expire until at least 1 year after the period for assessing a deficiency for the last tax year in which the 60-month period would normally expire.
 Any foundation not paying the tax when it files Form 990-PF must attach a copy of the signed consent.